ChuuniMage/krzysztophor/commandDev/zeroArgs.md

         );
 ```

-The production release implementation was greatly improved
+The production release implementation was greatly improved, after the removal of `iterateOverMembersAndReturnData`
+- The cache of all members in the server is fetched
+- A `.forEach` method is called on the cache of all checked , applying the
+- The `hasDefaultPFP` utility, extracted to `roleUtils.ts`, is applied to each member
+- If the condition is fulfilled, then the `Change PFP` role is applied to the user

 ```typescript
 export let checkPFPCommand = async (inputGuildObject:Discord.Guild) => {
   let checkedMembers = await inputGuildObject.members.fetch();